mhooten/mhooten.github.io/_pages/publications.md

 2022
 ------

+1. Kim, S., M.B.
+Hooten, T.L.
+Darden, and Y. Kanno.
+(In Press).
+Linking male reproductive success to effort within and among nests in a co-breeding stream fish.
+Ethology.

 1. Zimmerman, S., C. Aldridge, S. Oyler-McCance, and M.B.
 Hooten.
 (In Press).
 Scale-dependent influence of the sagebrush community on genetic connectivity of the sagebrush obligate Gunnison sage-grouse.
 Molecular Ecology.

 1. Raiho, A., H.R.
 Scharf, C.A.
 Roland, D.K.
 Swanson, S.E.
 Stehn, and M.B.
 Hooten.
 (In Press).
 Searching for refuge:  A framework for identifying site factors conferring resistance to climate-driven vegetation change.
 Diversity and Distributions.